srid/nixos-config/README.md

 This repository contains the Nix / NixOS configuration for all of my systems.
-Start from `flakes.nix` (see [Flakes](https://nixos.wiki/wiki/Flakes)).

 ## Setup

+To use this repository as base configuration for your new machine running:

 ### NixOS Linux